Azure/device-simulation-dotnet/docs/API_SPECS_SIMULATIONS.md

 `true`.
 While it's possible to use the PUT HTTP method, and edit the entire simulation object, the API supports also the PATCH HTTP method, so that a client can send a smaller request.
-In both cases the client should send the correct `Etag`, to manage the optimistic concurrency.
+In both cases the client should send the correct `ETag`, to manage the optimistic concurrency.

 Request:
 ```